mlflow/mlflow/docs/source/llms/langchain/index.rst

 1. **Avoid Serialization Complication**: File handles, sockets, external connections, dynamic references, lambda functions and system resources are unpicklable.
 Some LangChain components do not support native serialization, e.g. ``RunnableLambda``.

-2. **No Pickeling**: Loading a pickle or cloudpickle file in a Python version that was different than the one used to serialize the object does not guarantee compatibility.
+2. **No Pickling**: Loading a pickle or cloudpickle file in a Python version that was different than the one used to serialize the object does not guarantee compatibility.

 3. **Readability**: The serialized objects are often hardly readable by humans.
 Model-from-code allows you to review your model definition via code.